FAQs

 -

 It depends on the type of case and government processing times, but we’ll give you an estimate and keep you updated.
+You can also see processing times on the USCIS website.

 -